alvanportfolio/ACE-Step/README.md

 | MacBook M2 Max  | 2.27 ×         | 26.43 s                               | 1.03 ×         | 58.25 s                               |

 We use RTF (Real-Time Factor) to measure the performance of ACE-Step.
 Higher values indicate faster generation speed.
 27.27x means to generate 1 minute of music, it takes 2.2 seconds (60/27.27).
-The performance is measured on a single GPU with batch size 1 and 27 steps.
+The p[...]

 ## 📦 Installation